 1. Loud and Increase Vocalization

-If your cat is talking a lot and being much louder all of a sudden, then you can take this as a clear sign that she is in heat.
+If your cat is vocalizing a lot and being much louder all of a sudden, you can consider this a sign that she is in heat.
 Your feline may meow all day and night.
-Sometimes the meows sound more like a moan or yowl in something that doesn’t even sound like their normal voice.
-These vocals mean that she is calling for mates and making her presence known to the nearby suitors.
+Sometimes, the meows sound more like a moan or yowl in something that doesn’t even sound like their normal voice.
+These vocals mean she is calling for mates and making her presence known to the nearby suitors.